Table of Contents

 You wouldn't wear socks with sandals to a wedding.
 Similarly, some seasoning choices just don't belong in chili.
 Let's talk turkey:

-- Old Spices: If your cumin smells like dust, it’s time to toss it.
-Spices lose potency after about six months.
+- Old Spices: If your cumin smells like dust, it's time to toss it.
+Ground spices lose potency within 6-12 months; whole spices last up to 4 years.
+Test potency by rubbing between fingers and smelling.

-- Ignoring Acidity: A splash of vinegar or lime juice at the end can brighten up a heavy dish like magic.
+- Ignoring Acidity: A splash of vinegar (1 tsp) or lime juice (1 tbsp) at the end can brighten up a heavy dish like magic.
+This is the secret restaurant chefs use.

 Seasoning Side-by-Side: What Works, What Doesn't